 Testosterone increases bone density and tells the bone marrow to manufacture red blood cells.
 Men with very low levels of testosterone are more likely to suffer from bone fractures and breaks.

 Testosterone also plays a role in fat metabolism, helping men to burn fat more efficiently.
-Dropping levels of Testosterone can cause an increase in body fat.
+Dropping levels of testosterone can cause an increase in body fat.

 Testosterone and the Circulatory System

 Men with healthy Testosterone Levels are more likely to have good cholesterol counts, and they are less likely to have hypertension.
 They are more likely to have healthy hearts, and less likely to suffer from diabetes.

 Could Testosterone Therapy Improve Your Health and Your Life?

 If you feel that you may be suffering from Testosterone Deficiency or Andropause, we encourage you to seek the assistance of a qualified and trained medical professional that can provide you with the hormone testing and diagnosis that you need to reveal your hormone health!

 - Fifteen Foods That Can Help You Get Your LDL Cholesterol Under Control - November 28th, 2020

-- Fourteen Common Causes of Fatigue and What You Can Do to Improve Your Energy Levels! - October 10th, 2015
+- Fourteen Common Causes of Fatigue and What You Can Do to Improve Your Energy Levels! - August 4th, 2020

-- Ten Ways to Enhance Your Metabolism - September 22nd, 2015
+- Ten Ways to Enhance Your Metabolism - July 20th, 2020

 - 13 Issues That Can Kill Your Libido - July 19th, 2020

-- Alcohol can Hinder the Effects and Benefits of Exercise and Muscle Building - July 18th, 2020
+- Alcohol Can Hinder the Effects and Benefits of Exercise and Muscle Building - July 18th, 2020

-- Five Kinds of People that Have a Lot of Sex! - September 12th, 2015
+- Five Kinds of People that Have a Lot of Sex! - July 17th, 2020

-- Ten Ways to Manage Cholesterol and Testosterone Levels - September 10th, 2015
+- Ten Ways to Manage Cholesterol and Testosterone Levels - July 16th, 2020

 - Ten Simple Steps That You Can Take To Knock Out Stress - June 11th, 2020